-If you have health concerns or your physical condition affects your ability to perform specific types of work, please notify the Alaska Trails staff before the event (maya.kaup@alaska-trails.org and office@alaska-trails.org).
+If you have health concerns or your physical condition affects your ability to perform specific types of work, please notify your Crew Leader or Alaska Trails staff.
 If you rely on medications (including epinephrine) or orthotic devices, make sure you bring them to the project site.
+If you need accommodations for a medical condition, please communicate this to Alaska Trails staff prior to the event so we can be sure your Crew Leader knows your needs.